cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 The next step is to parse the command or request, extract the arguments, create a `queryRoute`, and encode everything.

-In this case, `Query` contains a `delegatorAddress` as its only argument.
+In this case, `Query` contains an [address](../core/accounts-fees.md) `delegatorAddress` as its only argument.
 However, the request can only contain `[]byte`s, as it will be relayed to a consensus engine node that has no inherent knowledge of the application types.
-Thus, the `CLIContext` `codec` is used to marshal the address as the type `QueryDelegatorParams`.
-All query arguments (e.g. the `staking` module also has `QueryValidatorParams` and `QueryBondsParams`) have their own types that the application `codec` understands how to encode and decode.
+Thus, the `CLIContext` `codec` is used to marshal the address as the type [`QueryDelegatorParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L30-L38).
+All query arguments (e.g. the [`staking`](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/staking) module also has [`QueryValidatorParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L45-L53) and [`QueryBondsParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L59-L69)) have their own types that the application `codec` understands how to encode and decode.
 The module [`querier`](.//building-modules/querier.md) declares these types and the application registers the `codec`s.

 A `route` is also created for `Query` so that the application will understand which module to route the query to.
-Baseapp will understand this query to be a `custom` query in the module `staking` with the type `QueryDelegatorDelegations`.
+[Baseapp](../core/baseapp.md#query-routing) will understand this query to be a `custom` query in the module `staking` with the type `QueryDelegatorDelegations`.
 Thus, the route will be `"custom/staking/delegatorDelegations"`.

 ### ABCI Query

 The `CLIContext`'s main `Query` function takes the `route`, which is now called `path`, and arguments, now called `key`.
-It first retrieves the RPC Client (called the **node**) configured by the user to relay this query to, and creates the `ABCIQueryOptions` (parameters formatted for the ABCI call).
-The node is then used to make the ABCI call, `ABCIQueryWithOptions`.
+It first retrieves the RPC Client (called the [**node**](../core/node.md)) configured by the user to relay this query to, and creates the `ABCIQueryOptions` (parameters formatted for the ABCI call).
+The node is then used to make the ABCI call, `ABCIQueryWithOptions()`.

 ## Tendermint and ABCI

 With a call to `ABCIQueryWithOptions()`, `Query` arrives at the consensus engine portion of its lifecycle.
 Nodes running the consensus engine (e.g. Tendermint Core) make ABCI calls to interact with the application.
-At this point, `Query` exists as an ABCI `RequestQuery` and the [ABCI Client](https://github.com/tendermint/tendermint/blob/51b3428f5c0f4fdd2e469147cd90353faa4bd704/abci/client/client.go#L16-L50) calls the ABCI method [`Query()`](https://tendermint.com/docs/spec/abci/abci.html#query) on the application.
+At this point, `Query` exists as an ABCI `RequestQuery` and the [ABCI Client](https://github.com/tendermint/tendermint/blob/master/abci/client/client.go#L16-L50) calls the ABCI method [`Query()`](https://tendermint.com/docs/spec/abci/abci.html#query) on the application.

 Read more about ABCI Clients and Tendermint RPC in the Tendermint documentation [here](https://tendermint.com/rpc).

 ## Application Query Handling

 [Baseapp](../core/baseapp.md) implements the ABCI [`Query()`](../core/baseapp.md#query) function and handles four different types of queries: `app`, `store`, `p2p`, and `custom`.
 The `queryRoute` is parsed such that the first string must be one of the four options, then the rest of the path is parsed within the subroutines handling each type of query.
-The first three types are application-level and thus directly handled by Baseapp or the stores, but the `custom` query type requires Baseapp to route the query to a module's [querier](../building-modules/querier.md).
+The first three types (`app`, `store`, `p2p`) are purely application-level and thus directly handled by Baseapp or the stores, but the `custom` query type requires Baseapp to route the query to a module's [querier](../building-modules/querier.md).

-Since `Query` is a custom query type, Baseapp first parses the path, then uses the `QueryRouter` to retrieve the corresponding querier.
+Since `Query` is a custom query type from the `staking` module, Baseapp first parses the path, then uses the `QueryRouter` to retrieve the corresponding querier.
 The querier is responsible for recognizing this query, retrieving the appropriate values from the application's stores, and returning a response.

 ## Response

-Since `Query()` is an ABCI function, Baseapp returns the `Query` response as an `abci.ResponseQuery`.
-The `CLIContext` `Query` routine receives the response and, if `--trust-node` is toggled to `false` and a proof needs to be verified, the response is verified with the `CLIContext` `verifyProof` function before the response is returned.
+Since `Query()` is an ABCI function, Baseapp returns the response as an [`abci.ResponseQuery`](https://tendermint.com/docs/spec/abci/abci.html#messages) type.
+The `CLIContext` `Query()` routine receives the response and, if `--trust-node` is toggled to `false` and a proof needs to be verified, the response is verified with the `CLIContext` [`verifyProof()`](https://github.com/cosmos/cosmos-sdk/blob/master/client/context/query.go#L136-L173) function before the response is returned.

 ### CLI Response

-The application `codec` is used to unmarshal the response to a JSON and the `CLIContext` prints the output to the command line, applying any configurations such as `--indent`.
+The application [`codec`](../core/encoding.md) is used to unmarshal the response to a JSON and the `CLIContext` prints the output to the command line, applying any configurations such as `--indent`.

 ### REST Response

-The REST server uses the `CLIContext` to format the response properly, then uses the HTTP package to write the appropriate response or error.
+The [REST server](./rest.md#rest-server) uses the `CLIContext` to format the response properly, then uses the HTTP package to write the appropriate response or error.

 ## Next